Clicky

 Usually, when discussing Bible study, we immediately discuss various methods for better comprehending the Bible.
 You can spend all day contemplating Bible study strategies.
 However, the one thing that will have the most effect on your Bible study is prayer.
 So, why offer an opening prayer for Bible study?

 Prayer is emphasized throughout Scripture, and even Jesus took the time to pray frequently.
-When we make an effort to pray at the beginning of our meetings, we are making an invitation to God and an appeal for His glory.
+When we make an effort to pray at the beginning of our meetings, we are making an invitation to God and an appeal for his glory.
 Building a prayer life takes time and effort.
 Maintaining momentum will be a time-consuming process.
 However, it’s worth it.

 A prayer offered at the beginning of a Bible study session need not be lengthy, dramatic, or daunting.
 While most of them are contemporary prayers said on the spur of the moment, they can also be written ahead of time.